Mark Saul

 Mark Adam Saul (born June 20, 1985) is an American actor who is best known for appearing on the popular Nickelodeon show All That in the final two seasons of the show's first era.
 His other notable credits include The Social Network, Parks and Recreation, Rules of Engagement, Bones, Desperate Housewives, and Body of Proof.
-He also portrayed Dr. Steve Mostow in Grey's Anatomy from seasons 4 to 8.
+He also portrayed Dr. Steve “Two” Mostow in Grey's Anatomy from seasons 4 to 8.

 Early life

-Saul was born and raised in Los Angeles, California.
+Saul was born in Los Angeles, California on June 20, 1985.
 He was born into a family of Eastern European descent.
 He has an older sister, Deanna, who is a costume designer.
 Saul was raised in the West Hills section of Los Angeles, where he attended Pomelo Drive Elementary School, George Ellery Hale Middle School, and El Camino Real High School.
+At the age of 10, Saul won first place in a writing contest sponsored by the California Writers' Club San Fernando Valley Branch.
 He got his start singing, dancing, and acting in a musical theater.
 He won first place at a Shakespeare Festival Competition.

-At the age of 10, Saul won first place in a writing contest sponsored by the California Writers' Club San Fernando Valley Branch.
-Thanks to his sense of humor and comedic timing, Saul has also appeared in numerous national commercials.
+Saul has also appeared in numerous national commercials.
 He got his first break in starring in Nickelodeon's All That.
 It was his first TV series.